-- 62. As far as practicable, draining or modifying any stock ponds with vegetated margins (e.g. breeding habitat) shall occur outside the breeding season of Australasian Bittern, Spotless Crake, Dabchick and Australasian Coot (being 1 September to 28 February). - 62A.
-If a stock pond with a vegetated margin needs to be drained during the period identified in Condition 62 above, a survey shall be undertaken prior to works by a suitably experienced ornithologist to determine if a nest or nests are present.
-If a nest of any of the species identified in Condition 31 is located, that stock pond shall not be drained or modified until the chick(s) has left the nest. - 62B.
-In the event that the blade tip of any wind turbine will be located within 200 metres of Stock Ponds 45, 70 and 89 as defined in Maps 5 and 6 of "Omamari Wind Farm, Northland -

-Ecological Impact Assessment" dated 12 November 2020, then at least 60 working days prior to the commencement of construction works authorised as part of this resource consent, the consent holder shall provide the Department of Conservation (Director, Operations, Northern North Island) with the opportunity to review and comment on the draft Ecological Mitigation and Management Plan required in accordance with Condition 62D.
+- 62. As far as practicable, any draining or modifying any-Sstock Pponds 16, 45 or 70 with vegetated margins (e.g. breeding habitat) shall occur outside the breeding season of Australasian Bittern, Spotless Crake, Dabchick and Australasian Coot (being 1 September to 28 February). - 62A.
+If a stock pond with a vegetated margin needs to be drained or modified during the period identified in Condition 62 above, a survey shall be undertaken prior to works by a suitably qualified and experienced person suitably experienced ornithologist to determine if a nest or nests are present.
+If a nest of any of the species identified in Condition 6234 is located, that stock pond shall not be drained or modified until the chick(s) has left the nest. - 62B.
+In the event that the blade tip of any wind turbine will be located within 200 metres of Stock Ponds 45, 70 or and 89 as defined in Maps 5 and 6 of "Omamari Wind Farm, Northland Ecological Impact Assessment" dated 12 November 2020, then at least 60 working days prior to the commencement of construction works authorised as part of this resource consent, the consent holder shall provide the Department of Conservation (Director, Operations, Northern North Island) with the opportunity to review and comment on the draft Ecological Mitigation and Management Plan required in accordance with Condition 62D. - 62C.
+In the event that no written comments are received from the Department of Conservation (Director, Operations, Northern North Island) on the draft Ecological Mitigationenitoring and Management Plan within 20 working days of it being provided by the consent holder, the consent holder may assume that no written comments will be forthcoming from the Department of Conservation (Director, Operations, Northern North Island). - 62D.
+At least 20 working days prior to the commencement of construction works authorised as part of this resource consent shall submit an Ecological Mitigation and Management Plan to the Resource Consents Group Manager Environmental Services, Kaipara District Council for certification that the plan meets the objective in Condition 62D(a).
+The Ecological Mitigation and Management Plan shall be prepared by a suitably qualified and experienced person and experienced and appropriately qualified person and shall provide for the following objective: - a.
+Create or enhance at least 2.2 ha of wetland habitat for Pied Shag, and Black Shag and Dabchick to compensate for the loss of the 1.1 ha of habitat in Stock Ponds 45, 70 and 89 that are to be infilled.

-- 62C.
-In the event that no written comments are received from the Department of Conservation (Director, Operations, Northern North Island) on the draft Ecological Monitoring and Management Plan within 20 working days of it being provided by the consent holder, the consent holder may assume that no written comments will be forthcoming from the Department of Conservation (Director, Operations, Northern North Island). - 62D.
-At least 20 working days prior to the commencement of construction works authorised as part of this resource consent shall submit an Ecological Mitigation and Management Plan to the Group Manager Environmental Services, Kaipara District Council for certification that the plan meets the objective in Condition 62D(a).
-The Ecological Mitigation and Management Plan shall be prepared by an experienced and appropriately qualified person and shall provide for the following objective: - a.
-Create or enhance at least 2.2 ha of wetland habitat for Pied Shag and Black Shag to compensate for the loss of the 1.1 ha of habitat in Stock Ponds 45, 70 and 89 that are to be infilled - 62E.
-The Ecological Monitoring and Management Plan shall, as a minimum, address the following matters: - A clear description of the timing of any restoration works proposed relative to the infilling of the stock ponds; - The detailed measures proposed to enhance the habitat values of the identified wetland area, including via the implementation of stock fencing; - A planting plan for the proposed 2.2 ha of wetland habitat, which includes details on the proposed indigenous plant species to be planted and intended planting quantities / densities; - d.
+- 62E.
+The Ecological Mitigationonitoring and Management Plan shall, as a minimum, address the following matters: - a.
+A clear description of the timing of any restoration works proposed relative to the infilling of the Stock Ponds 45, 70 or 89; - The detailed measures proposed to create or enhance, and maintain, the wetland habitat values of the identified wetland area, including via the implementation of stock fencing and animal pest control; - A planting plan for the proposed 2.2 ha of wetland habitat, which includes details on the proposed indigenous plant species to be planted and intended planting quantities / densities; - d.
 Requirements for monitoring of, and reporting on, the success of the wetland habitat works (including plant survival rates); and - e.
 The method and timeframes for the long term protection of the wetland habitat.